 A good friend of mine, who graduated with honors from Cal Berkley several years ago, is now the co-founder and CEO of a successful start-up in Silicon Valley.
 Throughout grade school she struggled with reading and writing disabilities.
 She spent kindergarten all the way through 12th grade in English “special education” classes.
 During a parent-teacher conference when she was a freshman in high school, two teachers collectively informed her mom that it was highly unlikely she would ever graduate.

 So how did she do it?
 How did she push through and overcome the odds?
 “Affirmations,” she told me with a serious smile when I interviewed her recently for a side-project I’m working on.
 “I literally told myself that they were wrong about me.
 I told myself exactly what I needed to hear, every single day, to move my life forward.
 It may sound like a cliché to some people, but it’s not.
 It’s powerful stuff!”

 I love her sentiment and I agree with her 100%.
 In fact, there’s a good reason why training our minds with positive affirmations works wonders like this.

 Just like every muscle in the body, the mind needs to be exercised to gain strength.
 It needs to be worked consistently to grow and develop over time.
 If you haven’t pushed your mind in thousands of little ways over time, of course it’ll crumble on the one day that things get really challenging.

 A mind well trained with positive affirmations has the right thoughts queued up and ready for retrieval at a moment’s notice.

-If you’d like to begin (or enhance) this practice in your own life, here’s a selection of affirmations I often suggest to our course students, as starting point:
+If you’d like to begin (or enhance) this practice in your own life, here’s a selection of affirmations I often suggest to our course students and live event attendees as starting point:

-- “I cannot control everything that happens to me; I can only control the way I respond to what happens.
+- “I cannot control everything that happens; I can only control the way I respond to what happens.
 In my response is my power.”

 - “I will not get caught up in what could’ve been or should’ve been.
 I will look instead at the power and possibility of what is, right now.”